gabboman/wafrn/THEMING.md

 It is not complete, nor perfect, but the most important elements are there, have fun playing with it :)

-Watch out for when you copy the css into wafrn, it changes the double-space indentations to single spaces, you may have to correct that manually for it to work.
+Watch out for when you copy the CSS into wafrn, it changes the double-space indentations to single spaces, you may have to correct that manually for it to work.

 Feel free to leave any improvement as a PR, or any issue in the issues section